 |Distance||195 miles (315 km)|

-Amtrak is the main train company in the United States and operates medium and long-distance intercity services in 46 American states and 3 Canadian provinces.
-With over 300 Amtrak trains running daily, you can travel by train across America and explore destinations near and far.
-Take the Acela train for high-speed services connecting popular cities in the Northeast, the Coast Starlight to travel up and down the stunning West Coast or the Empire Builder to travel from Chicago to the Midwest and the Pacific Northwest among others.
-Amtrak offers different class options to suit any traveler’s budget with classes like Coach, Business, First and the Sleeper Class, where you can book a Roomette, Bedroom, and Bedroom suite among others for night travel.
-When you book your train journey from Newark, NJ to Boston, you can choose between ticket types like Saver, Value, Flexible, Business and Premium.
+Amtrak is the main train company in the United States operating medium and long-distance intercity services in 46 US states as well as in 3 Canadian provinces.
+There are over 300 Amtrak trains running daily.
+With Amtrak you can travel by train across the country and explore destinations near and far with routes such as the Northeast Regional connecting cities in the East Coast, the Coast Starlight connecting destinations up and down the West Coast, the Empire Builder connecting Chicago and Midwestern cities to the Northwest, and many more.
+Amtrak offers different class options suiting any budget, from Coach Class to Business Class, First Class, and the Sleeper Class, where you can book a Roomette, Bedroom, and Bedroom suite among others for night travel.
+There are several different ticket types including Saver, Value, Flexible, Business and Premium for you to book for your next train journey between Newark, NJ and Boston.

-Train information from Newark, NJ to Boston with Amtrak:
+Newark, NJ to Boston train information with Amtrak:

 Compared to driving, taking a train from Newark to Boston offers a relatively comfortable and relaxed journey between the two cities.
 Trains ply the Newark to Boston route on a daily business, with weekend schedules also available.
 The average distance between Newark to Boston by train is 196.35 miles (315 kilometers).
 This train trip takes an average of four hours and 50 minutes.
 The express trip, however, is a firm favorite among most passengers as it is faster by close to 50 minutes.
 Most of the express schedules are available over the weekend.
 Depending on traveling schedules, the train from Newark to Boston leaves the departing station from as early as 1:00 a.m. to as late as 7:00 p.m.
 These Amtrak schedules cater to commuters all day long.
 Penn Station is the departure train station from Newark, while the Back Bay Station is the arrival station in Boston.